-Each term begins on May 1.
-Should the term of a member expire, that member continues to serve until his successor is appointed.
-When a member is unable to complete a term, the Governor proceeds with the appointment process to fill the unexpired term.
-If a vacancy occurs (for reasons other than for expiration of the term) during a recess of the Legislature, the Governor fills the vacancy.
-That appointment will expire at the end of the next session of the Legislature, unless a successor is appointed and confirmed before the expiration of the legislative term.
+The term of office for County Boards of Taxation composed of five member continues to serve until his/her successor is appointed.
+When a member is unable to complete a term, the Governor proceeds with the appointment process to fill the unexpired term with the advice and consent of the Senate.
+If a vacancy occurs for reasons other than for expiration of the term, e.g. death or resignation, during a recess of the Legislature, the next session of the Legislature, unless a successor is appointed and confirmed before the expiration of the legislative term.